peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 > Did you have a look at Bob’s presentation?
 He used the wrong logo, again.

-Something that never ceases to surprise me when I attend professional presentations, is to notice how much they can vary, even within the same company.
-Templates, formatting, palette of colors, fonts, logo, you name it, all of these tend to be fluctuant.
-Even if companies try to ensure that their corporate identity and design are the one used in their employees' slides, it is rarely consistent.
+It is astonishing how much the look and feel of presentations vary, even within the same company.
+Templates, formatting, color palettes, fonts, logo... you name it, they are never the same across two slide decks.
+Presentations are rarely consistent, even when companies invest time and effort in corporate identity and design guidelines.

-On the other hand, when we created [DeckDeckGo](https://deckdeckgo.com), a web editor for presentations, we designed it to be powered by self-contained templates that may, or may not, allow a certain number of features, with no other limitation than what the web can do.

-Based on these two observations, we are thrilled to unveil today our offering for [enterprise](https://deckdeckgo.com/enterprise) customers.
+Today, we are thrilled to announce that [DeckDeckGo](https://deckdeckgo.com) is receiving support for templates for our [enterprise](https://deckdeckgo.com/enterprise) customers.
+Create the template once, and all presentations are using it.

 *****